 Please note that this position is no more open.
-However, we encourage young researchers with more than 2 years of field experience to share their CV and a brief cover letter (not more than 500 words).
+However, we encourage young researchers with more than 2 years of field experience to send their CV and a brief cover letter (not more than 500 words) to email@example.com.
+Please watch this space for future opportunities.

 Job Opportunity: Research Assistant